Pınarhisar: Christian bishopric

 The first mention of the archdiocese of Brysis is in an early 10th-century Notitia Episcopatuum associated with Emperor Leo VI the Wise.
 Extant documents record the names of three of its ancient archbishops: John took part in the Second Council of Nicaea in 787; Nicetas was at the Photian Council of Constantinople (879) dell'879; Leo was one of the signatories of a decree of Patriarch Alexius of Constantinople in 1027.

 During the Fourth Crusade Brysis became a Latin Church archbishopric under the name Verissa (of Thrace).
+By 1315 a man named Gerasimos acted as its archbishop, until his death soon after 1331.
+The metropolitan Matthew of Ephesus exercised his duties following Gerasimos' death, until he left for Ephesus in late 1339.

 No longer a residential bishopric, Brysis is today listed by the Catholic Church as a titular see.